Copyright © 1999–2016 FastMail Pty Ltd

 Everybody's spam is different.
 When you report spam that's slipped through our filters, or non-spam that we've mistakenly classified, we feed this information into a database that's tuned just for you.
 We also automatically train this with spam you've deleted permanently from your spam folder, and non-spam you've moved to your Archive folder or replied to.

-If you go to the Settings → Spam Protection screen, you can see how many spam and non-spam emails have been seen so far, and whether the global or personal Bayes DB is currently being used to filter your mail.
+If you go to the Settings → Spam Protection screen, you can see how the count of spam and non-spam emails have been seen so far, and whether the global or personal Bayes DB is currently being used to filter your mail.

 How do we detect spam?